UF-Carpentry/website/_pages/elections2023.md

 4. Prior experience with or knowledge of the Carpentries is preferred.

 Interested candidates should self-nominate with a short statement (300 words or less) to be publicly posted for voters to review.
 If you would like to serve as an “outreach board member” please note this in your statement.
-Self-nominations for Board Member elections will remain open on a rolling basis for Fall '22 Semester.
+Self-nominations for Board Member elections will close on October 8th.

 **You can nominate yourself [here](https://docs.google.com/forms/d/e/1FAIpQLScucnc7o0MuNil8em-c9RNNCasFVkYvk5l0kB8Qhoi8qZ3YQQ/viewform?usp=sf_link)**

 Public voting for Board Members will open on October 9th.
 You can cast your vote for Board Member nominees through October 22nd.

-Please follow this link to complete your ballot:(The link to voting ballots will be available on Oct.
+Please follow this link to complete your ballot: (The link to voting ballots will be available on Oct.
 9th- please check back then-thank you!)